-The last total Provincial Tourism Export Revenues were published in The Value of Tourism in BC - A Snapshot of 2014.
+The last available estimates of total Provincial Tourism Export Revenues were published in The Value of Tourism in BC - A Snapshot of 2014.
+For the purposes of this comparison, Provincial tourism export revenues have been conservatively estimated at \$3.5 billion per year.

-Whistler-based tourism export revenues represent 23% of all tourism export revenues generated within British Columbia.
+Given this estimate, Whistler-based tourism export revenues represent 25% of all tourism export revenues generated within British Columbia.